kaori

 Handler_ & handler,

-Run a handler for each read in single-end data.
-This is done by calling handler.process() on each read.
+Run a handler for each read in single-end data, by calling handler.process() on each read.
 It is expected that the results are stored in handler for retrieval by the caller.

 Template Parameters